 Yes, it is true that anger works.
 It quiets children, moves them toward the car when it’s time to go, and motivates them to clean their rooms.
 But anger and harshness have a downside.
 They build walls of resistance in children, and over years contribute to distance in relationships.

 Son, You Have a Problem

-A good correction routine, for example, teaches children that they must change.
+A good correction routine (a Roman’s 5 Approach to Parenting), for example, teaches children that they must change.
 Their current course of action won’t work.
 It’s unacceptable and needs adjusting.
 Unfortunately, the clear message that the child has a problem and needs to work on it is sometimes missed because of parental anger.
 A parent’s harshness can confuse the learning process.
 Instead of thinking, “I’m here taking a Break because I did something wrong,” the child thinks, “I’m here taking a Break because I made Mom mad.”